 Bush fire prone land

-Bush fire prone land is an area of land that can support a bush fire or is likely to be subject to bush fire attack.
-A bush fire prone area is an area mapped for a local government area that identifies the vegetation types and associated buffer zones.
+Bush fire prone land is land that can support a bush fire or is likely to be subject to bush fire attack.
+Bush fire prone land is land mapped for a local government area that identifies the vegetation classifications and associated buffer zones.
 Bush fire prone land maps are prepared by local councils and certified by the Commissioner of the NSW RFS.

 How do I find out whether or not my land is in a bush fire prone area?

-Bush fire prone land maps for all local government areas are to be made available for inspection at Council offices.
-You can also check if you live on bush fire prone land by using the online tool.
+Bush fire prone land maps for local government areas are usually available for inspection at Council offices.
+You can also check if you live on bush fire prone land by using the NSW RFS online tool.

-Additionally, Section 149 Certificates (a certificate that identifies relevant town planning factors that apply to a parcel of land) issued by local councils should identify whether or not the land for which the Certificate is issued is in a bush fire prone area.
+Additionally, Section 10.7 Certificates (a certificate that identifies relevant town planning factors that apply to a parcel of land) issued by local councils should identify whether or not the land for which the Certificate is issued is on bush fire prone land.

 Where can I obtain a bush fire prone land map for our council area?